Jrogbaaa/Number-3/README.md

 - New users are automatically created in the database when they sign in with Google
 - User sessions are maintained using JWT tokens
 - Authentication state is accessible throughout the application via the NextAuth session provider

+## UI/UX Enhancements

+### Interactive Animated Background
+The platform features a dynamic, interactive background animation on the homepage that creates a modern, tech-forward impression:

+- **Particle Animation**: Floating particles that respond subtly to user interaction
+- **Data Visualization Elements**: Abstract representations of AI data processing and connections
+- **Ambient Glow Effects**: Soft color gradients that add depth without compromising readability
+- **AI Visual Metaphors**: Hexagons, data lines, and scan patterns that reinforce the AI-powered nature of the platform

+### Modern Interface Design
+The user interface has been carefully crafted to balance aesthetics with usability:

+- **Floating Text Design**: Content appears to float directly on the animated background for a seamless experience
+- **Strategic Contrast**: Text and interactive elements maintain high readability against the dynamic background
+- **Gradient Accents**: Subtle color gradients highlight important information and create visual hierarchy
+- **Responsive Adaptations**: The UI automatically adjusts to provide optimal experiences across all device sizes

+These enhancements work together to create a memorable, professional impression while ensuring the platform remains highly functional and accessible.